-With its renewable electricity generation and homes with garages that allow for easy overnight charging, New Zealand is the perfect country for EVs.
+With its renewable electricity generation and many homes with garages that allow for easy overnight charging, New Zealand is the perfect country for EVs.
 Because EVs are good for New Zealand and good for our customers, we started establishing a network of public charging stations around Christchurch and surrounds during 2017.
 This means that EV drivers will never be too far away from getting a charging boost.

 To find an EV charging station near you, please visit EV charging.